EarthDigitalTwin/OCO3-data-transformer/README.md

 - `SEARCH_YAML`: Granule search Docker Compose config file, if not set, use the one provided
 - `DOWNLOAD_YAML`: Granule stage Docker Compose config file, if not set, use the one provided
+- `PIPELINE_IMAGE`: Pipeline image to run
+- `RC_TEMPLATE` : Path to template RunConfig YAML file.
+Use this to set various output settings
+- `STATE_FILE` : Path to file which will store state information to track which data days have been processed
+- `GRANULE_LIMIT`: Max number of granules to process per invocation
 - `LOGGING_DIR`: Directory to place all captured log files
-- `PIPELINE_IMAGE`: Pipeline image to run
+- `GAP_FILE`: Optional JSON file to specify known gaps in OCO-2 and OCO-3 data availability.
+Used to help determine whether granules on a certain date are ready to be processed or should be held to wait for other granules on that day to become available.
+- `TARGET_FILE`: Path to target JSON file for OCO-3
+- `TARGET_FILE_OCO2`: Path to target JSON file for OCO-2
 - `VERBOSE`: Set to enable verbose logging
-- `GRANULE_LIMIT`: Max number of granules to process per invocation
+- `SKIP` : Optional: comma-separated list of source datasets to skip.
+Datasets: oco3, oco2, oco3_sif
 - `S3_PATH`: S3 URI path to upload logs to
 - `AWS_PROFILE`: AWS profile (`~/.aws/credentials`) which should have permissions for S3 and SNS
 - `SNS_ARN`: SNS topic ARN (Currently unused)
-- `GAP_FILE`: Optional JSON file to specify known gaps in OCO-2 and OCO-3 data availability.
-Used to help determine whether granules on a certain date are ready to be processed or should be held to wait for other granules on that day to become available.
-- `TARGET_FILE`: Path to target JSON file

 Prerequisites to run:
 - [Earthdata login](https://urs.earthdata.nasa.gov/) free access to NASA EOSDIS data